 Drug Delivery vs. Polymer Dissolution

-MiStent SES is the only bioabsorbable polymer coated drug-eluting stent with active drug present after the polymer is fully absorbed.
+MiStent is the only bioabsorbable polymer coated drug-eluting stent with active drug present after the polymer is fully absorbed.

 No Late Catch-up of In-Stent Late Lumen Loss (LLL) observed with MiStent vs. other DES